-For students in kindergarten through eighth grade, we will offer fully virtual learning through the SchoolsPLP platform.
+For students in kindergarten through eighth grade, we offer fully virtual learning through the SchoolsPLP platform.
 SchoolsPLP is a fully online program, offering elementary and middle school students the opportunity to learn independently from home.
 The curriculum is aligned to Missouri Learning Standards and provides great flexibility as students have the ability to learn following their own schedules.
 Learn more about SchoolsPLP here.

-The selection deadline of April 30 has now passed.
 For questions, please contact Dr. Eric Sipes, Executive Director of Instructional Technology.

 Virtual Learning Readiness Checklist

 Would virtual learning be a good fit for your student?
 As you consider selecting a virtual option, the following questions may be a helpful guide:

 - Has your child demonstrated success in virtual learning previously?

 - Has your child developed good time-management skills?
 Are they comfortable following a schedule and independently managing their work?